fdrennan/ndexr-platform/README.md

-This application is for the gathering, storage, and display of Reddit data.
+# NDEXR - Indexing the Reddit Platform

-I love large structures - behemoth applications which include a lot of moving parts.
+## WHY?

-This is one of them.
+To find bad actors and determine if we can detect people spreading misinformation and make it known.

-I have over the past few weeks collected about 30 million submissions to Reddit and the data pipeline runs consistently
+Over the past few weeks this project has collected about 30 million submissions to Reddit and the data pipeline runs consistently

 ## Observing a World Event